-Sub-menu Change basic configuration asks you to enter the full URL of your server including the protocol.
+Sub-menu Change basic configuration asks you to enter the full URL of your server including protocol (http or https).
 From this value it deviates the settings for various essential properties.

 Sub-menu Change client/account configuration offers you to change the redirect domain and the mailloop domain.
 These value are pre-filled by the basic configuration and you should change those values only if you know what you are doing: